Analysis

 Here the original account and the public record part ways.
 As first written, Tuesday afternoon brought informal enquiries from the Commerce Department, framed not as enforcement but as requests for more detail on Fable 5's capabilities and safety mitigations.
 Anthropic's policy team was said to have answered that same evening with a 340-page dossier covering safety training, red-teaming and usage monitoring, confident it had put any worries to bed.

 None of that staged Tuesday escalation holds up.
 Reporting points to a single directive on 12 June, not a slow burn starting on the 10th, and there's no evidence of a 340-page dossier or a benign information request.
-The real catalyst, according to Fox Business, was a jailbreak vulnerability that Amazon's security team flagged to the White House, and officials reportedly described Anthropic's handling as "recklessness," not a tidy back-and-forth with regulators.
+The real catalyst, according to Fox Business (opens in a new tab), was a jailbreak vulnerability that Amazon's security team flagged to the White House, and officials reportedly described Anthropic's handling as "recklessness," not a tidy back-and-forth with regulators.

 Wednesday 11 June, Tensions Escalate